ksoze84/useStateHandler/README.md

 }

 ```
-**Note that the useStateHandler hook will trigger re-render for any part of the state changed.**
+**Note that the useStateHandler hook will trigger re-render for any part of the state changed.
+In the example above, Tables component will re-render if the chairs value is changed.**
-**Merging mode is only for non-undefined objects, and this software doesn't check anything before merging, so its on you guarantee an initial and always state object.**
+**Merging mode is only for non-undefined objects, and there is no check of any kind for this before doing it, so its on you to guarantee an initial and always state object.**

 ## instanceCreated() function